Circe99/Week-Nine/notes.md

 ![Image](ConeBeaker_Bargraph.png)

 This one was one of the words I tried because I saw it fairly often so I was curious to see if this was as common as Cone Beakers

 ![Image](Cup_Bargraph.png)

 This one was more for my own entertainment.
-Realistically there will be very few goblets since they are simply less practical than a cup.
+Realistically there will be very few goblets since they are simply less practical than a cup

 ![Image](Goblet_Bargraph.png)

 I didn't notice until later that there were some mistakes in the code, so that is why it says Froms instead of Forms ( I corrected that later on with my own code)

 ![Image](Withrorn_Bargraph.png)

 ![Image](Whithorn_Barplot.png)